CiscoISE/terraform-provider-ciscoise/docs/resources/portal_theme.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on PortalTheme.
-  This resource allows the client to update a portal theme by ID.
-    This resource deletes a portal theme by ID.
-    This resource creates a portal theme.
+  This resource allows the client to update a portal theme by ID.This resource deletes a portal theme by ID.This resource creates a portal theme.
 ---

 # ciscoise_portal_theme (Resource)

 It manages create, read, update and delete operations on PortalTheme.

-  This resource allows the client to update a portal theme by ID.
+  - This resource allows the client to update a portal theme by ID.
-  This resource deletes a portal theme by ID.
+  - This resource deletes a portal theme by ID.
-  This resource creates a portal theme.
+  - This resource creates a portal theme.

 ## Example Usage